Skyers 5

-Skyers 5 (スカイヤーズ５) is a Japanese anime television series produced by Tele-Cartoon Japan.
+Skyers 5 (スカイヤーズ5) is a Japanese anime television series produced by Tele-Cartoon Japan.
 It aired from October to December 1967, with twelve episodes released plus three unaired episodes.
 A manga adaptation by Takashi Ishibashi and Noboru Kawasaki, who also served as the character designer for both anime series, was also released.

 Plot

 The Skyers 5 are a secret police group who fight an international crime organization.
-The series plays out as a mix between science fiction and an old western with lots of gunfire shootings taking place.
+The series plays out as a mix between science fiction and an old western with frequent shootouts.

 Sequels

 Shin Skyers 5

-Second series (October 14, 1971 to March 3, 1972) in color of Skyers 5 composed of 39 episodes (13 of which were never aired) with no changes to characters or general plot storylines.
+Second series (October 7, 1971 to March 30, 1972) in color of Skyers 5 composed of 39 episodes (13 of which were never aired) with no changes to characters or general plot storylines.